Radial Transport in High-Redshift Disk Galaxies Dominated by Inflowing Streams: Streams

 \subsubsection{Streamline-Based Selection}

 Alternatively, we try to identify streams by tracing the path of each cold gas cell back in time.
 For simplicity, we assume that the gas velocity field remains stationary during the time over which we trace back the flow.
 Therefore, pathlines are the same as instantaneous streamlines, and cold gas cells in a given snapshot can be traced using the gas velocity data of that snapshot only.
 The tracing time, $t_{\rm trace}$, is adopted to be the average disk dynamical time, $t_{\rm trace} = R_\rmd / \langle V_{\rm rot} \rangle$.
 Starting from its current 3D position, $\vec{r_{t}}$, at time, $t$, a cold gas cell in a given snapshot is traced back in time along its pathline (i.e., the streamline that originates from this position) to yield its initial 3D position, $\vec{r_{i}}$, at time $t-t_{\rm trace}$.
 As streams are recently accreted material, the cells which move inwards over $t_{\rm trace}$, i.e., $|\vec{r_{i}}|>|\vec{r_{t}}|$, and by sufficiently large distances, i.e., $d=|\vec{r_{t}}-\vec{r_{i}}|>d_{\rm cut}$, are classified as streams.
 The rest are classified as non-streams.
 By trial and error, we choose $d_{\rm cut} = 0.1 R_\rmd$, such that most cold gas cells that visually appear to be a part of streams get correctly identified by this procedure.
-Changing $d_{\rm cut}$ by a factor of two up or down has no significant impact on our results.
+Changing $d_{\rm cut}$ by a factor of two up or down has no significant impact on our results (see Appendix~\ref{sec:A2}).
+We note that the streamline-based selection is biased towards detecting only inflowing material as streams, while the metallicity-based selection doesn't have this bias.

 As an example, for VELA 7 at $z=1.5$, the pathlines of a random selection of cold gas cells within the disk, traced back in time over the interval $t_{\rm trace}$ and projected onto the $x$-$y$ plane, are shown in Fig.~\ref{fig:sl_sel}, separated into streams (left-hand panel) and non-streams (right-hand panel).
 The pathlines of all cold gas cells within the disk are not shown for better clarity.
 The lines are color-coded by $\pm d$, in units of $R_\rmd$, with positive values indicating the cases where $|\vec{r_{i}}|>|\vec{r_{t}}|$ and negative values showing the opposite.
 The red circles denote the radial extent of the disk.
 We note that most of the pathlines in the left-hand panel can be divided into two distinct groups, both having large positive $d$ values, indicating the inflow of cold gas either from the top or bottom-right of the image, which then spiral onto the galaxy counter-clockwise.
 The two groups also broadly coincide in space with the regions of the galaxy that can be visually identified as two distinct streams in the radial velocity and surface density maps (see the top left- and right-hand panels of Fig.~\ref{fig:ex}).
 On the other hand, the pathlines in the right-hand panel either have $d \approx 0$ (greenish lines), indicating little or no displacement over $t_{\rm trace}$, or have large negative $d$ values, indicating outflowing cold gas.